LandazuriPaul/nest-react/README.md

 ## Features

-While being minimalistic, this boilerplate offers a number of features which can be very valuable for your Development Experience (DX):
+While being minimalistic, this boilerplate offers a number of features which can be very valuable for the Development Experience (DX):

 ### Global

-- Makes use of the [yarn workspaces](https://classic.yarnpkg.com/en/docs/workspaces/) to centralise the package management system for all your internal packages.
+- Makes use of the [yarn workspaces](https://classic.yarnpkg.com/en/docs/workspaces/) to centralise the package management system for all the internal packages.

 - TypeScript 3.7 which comes with, for example, **optional chaining** and customised [import paths](#typescript-import-paths) already defined for each package.